ryankurte/docker-rpi-emu/README.md

 ## Usage

-Note that your host machine needs to have qemu installed.
-Using Docker for Mac this comes as standard, in Debian you will need to install the qemu and qemu-user-static packages.
+Note that your docker host machine must have qemu installed.
+Using Docker for Mac the host environment includes this as standard (OSX docker-machines however do not come with qemu), in Debian you will need to install the qemu and qemu-user-static packages.

 ### From the Repo